rkzack/wpkit/README.md

 ## 🧑‍💻 Contributing

 Pull requests and ideas are welcome.
-If you use WP.Toolkit across multiple sites, consider it your common baseline for small custom tools — security tweaks, helper functions, and admin utilities.
+If you use WP.Kit across multiple sites, consider it your common baseline for small custom tools — security tweaks, helper functions, and admin utilities.

 ---